 - Standard 2c: process behind, and components of, reward policies and practices are clearly explained with a commitment to being applied consistently

 Reward given to different employees is fair, consistent, and justifiable

 - Standard 3a: all jobs are appropriately graded to reflect required technical knowledge, skills and experience

 - Standard 3b: reward policies are designed to enable necessary variation depending on local contextual factors, such as in hardship locations, fragile states or absence of necessary skills

 - Standard 3c: there is a commitment to policies being applied systematically

-Principle 4: Sustainability – a) cost of reward reflects stewardship of donor funds, and as such is justifiable to donors while ensuring long-term organisational financial viability; b) reward levels ensure sufficient wages for all employees in all countries
+Cost of reward reflects stewardship of donor funds, and as such is justifiable to donors while ensuring long-term organisational financial viability, and reward levels ensure sufficient wages for all employees in all countries

 - Standard 4a: reliable salary benchmarking data are used when setting reward